basilcea/CovPort/README.md

 A simplistic covid -19 test portal built using React Js (dotnet-react), Asp.NetCore, Fluent Validator, AutoMappers and vanilla CSS.

 ## Architecture
 This project follows a Domain Driven Design pattern based largely on the Clean architecture (Onion).
-Other patterns used in the project include  Command Query Responsibility Segregation (CQRS), Builder, Mediator and Repository patterns.
+Other patterns used in the project include  Command Query Responsibility Segregation (CQRS), Factory,  Decorator , Mediator and Repository patterns.

 ## Installation